Joshimuz/VanillaWithFlake/README.md

 - Paper can now be crafted with Bamboo (3 Bamboo for 1 Paper)
 - Rabbit Hide now has a crafting recipe (9 Rotten Flesh, this allows 36 Rotten Flesh to be crafted into 1 Leather)
 - Saddles now have the [originally intended crafting recipe](https://minecraft.gamepedia.com/Java_Edition_removed_features#Horse_saddle) for "Horse Saddles"
+- 4 String can now be crafted from a Wool Block (allowing for uncrafting Wool blocks from string)

 ### Items
 - Arrows *(Note: A bug with custom Arrows makes the effect duration ~8 times longer than it should be.
 For example: the arrow may state 1 second in their tooltip, however they last 10 seconds)* *(Note: A bug with Arrows losing their custom names means that these arrows are just called "Arrow of Splashing")*